dell/csm-docs/content/docs/csidriver/upgradation/drivers/powermax.md

 ## Upgrade using Dell CSM Operator:
 **Note:** Upgrading the Operator does not upgrade the CSI Driver.

-1. Please upgrade the Dell CSM Operator by following [here](../../../../deployment/csmoperator/#to-upgrade-dell-csm-operator-perform-the-following-steps)
+1. Upgrade the Dell CSM Operator by following [here](../../../../deployment/csmoperator/#to-upgrade-dell-csm-operator-perform-the-following-steps)
 2. Once the operator is upgraded, to upgrade the driver, refer [here](../../../../deployment/csmoperator/#upgrade-driver-using-dell-csm-operator)